jraslab/RNAseq-pipeline/README.md

 Here, `ht2_base` is the base name for the .ht2 output files.
 For example, if ht2_base = chr19, the index files would be named chr19.1.ht2, chr19.2.ht2, ...

 FASTA reference genome files can be obtained from many sources.
-A popular option is to download the reference genome for your organism of choice from the [Ensembl](https://www.ensembl.org/info/about/mirrors.html) website (Choose your preferred mirror site at this link).
+A popular option is to download the reference genome for your organism of choice from the [Ensembl](https://www.ensembl.org/info/about/mirrors.html) website (Choose your preferred mirror site from that link).
 [UCSC](http://genome.ucsc.edu/cgi-bin/hgGateway) and [NCBI](http://www.ncbi.nlm.nih.gov/sites/genome) are additional options.

 You can use the following command to extract information about the built index